niahoo/cookie-converter/README.md

 ## Documentation

-You may read the example section below for the documentation in French language.
+You may read the example section below for basic documentation in French language.

 ### Install